-- 62. The Committee notes with appreciation the efforts done by the State party to monitor the quality of education in madrassas and boarding schools.
-However it is concerned about the narrow education provided within these schools and about the lack of supervision of their curricula. - 63.
-The Committee recommends that the State party: - a) strengthen measures to achieve universal and free primary education; - b) progressively ensure that girls and boys, from urban, rural and least developed areas have equal access to educational opportunities, without any financial obstacles: - c) implement additional measures to provide access to early childhood education for every child; - d) adopt effective measures to decrease the drop-out rate and to reduce repeaters and illiteracy rates; - e) provide education opportunities for married children and pregnant teenagers; - f) pursue its efforts to ensure that teachers are adequately trained; - g) take appropriate measures to introduce human rights, including children's rights, into the school curricula; - h) take measures to reduce violence in the schools; - i) continue its cooperation with UNESCO, UNICEF the Asian Development Bank and the civil society to improve the education sector. - 64.
-The Committee recommends that the State party continue and strengthen its efforts to streamline the education given in madrassas and boarding schools to ensure more compatibility with regular public education and to establish a stronger monitoring system for quality education.
+62. The Committee notes with appreciation the efforts by the State party to monitor the quality of education in madrasas and boarding schools.
+However, it is concerned about the narrow education provided in these schools and about the lack of supervision of their curricula.

+(a) Strengthen measures to achieve universal and free primary education;

+(b) Progressively ensure that girls and boys, from urban, rural and least developed areas, have equal access to educational opportunities, without any financial obstacles;

+(c) Implement additional measures to provide access to early childhood education for every child;

+(d) Adopt effective measures to decrease the dropout, repeat and illiteracy rates;

+(e) Provide education opportunities for married children and pregnant teenagers;

+(f) Pursue its efforts to ensure that teachers are adequately trained;

+(g) Take appropriate measures to introduce human rights, including children's rights, into the school curricula;

+(h) Take measures to reduce violence in the schools;

+(i) Continue its cooperation with UNESCO, UNICEF, the Asian Development Bank and the civil society to improve the education sector.

+64. The Committee recommends that the State party continue and strengthen its efforts to streamline the education given in madrasas and boarding schools in order to ensure that they are more compatible with regular public education and establish a stronger monitoring system for ensuring quality education.

-8. Special protection measures (articles 22, 38, 39, 40, 37 (b)-(d), and 32-36 of the Convention)
+8. Special protection measures